 Select the Ubuntu VM and goto settings.

-In the pop up choose the network and choose network adapter 1 as the host-only adapter and choose the same interface that we have selected earlier and click on OK.
+In the pop up choose the network and choose network adapter 1 and choose the Internal network and click on Ok.

 Start the Client machine.